How to Schedule an Exam

-- Register with the Office of Disability Services (ODS) by following appropriate ODS procedures.
+- Register with the Office of Disability Services (See New Student Services).

 - Provide appropriate documentation to validate request for testing accommodations.

-- Pick up Letter of Accommodation packets and Request for Individualized Testing Accommodation forms from ODS at the beginning of the semester.
+- Provide instructor with Letter of Accommodation and Request for Individualized Testing Accommodation (R.I.T.A) forms from Disability Services at the beginning of the semester.

-- Meet with each of your instructors to discuss testing and the accommodations you require.
-If you need to test at ODS then you must complete the Request for Individualized Testing Accommodation form with your instructor.
-Your instructor must sign the RITA form and include the scheduled times and dates of tests, and indicate the materials, if any, you will be allowed to bring and use during testing.
-Note: Do not leave form with instructor to be filled out.
-It is the student’s responsibility to fill out and return this information to ODS.
-Testing accommodations a ODS are provided on a “first-come, first-served” basis.
+- Meet with each of your instructors to discuss your accommodations and specifically how testing accommodations will be facilitated.
+If your exams will be proctored by Disability Services then the Request for Individualized Testing Accommodation form must be completed with your instructor.
+Your instructor must sign the R.I.T.A form and include the scheduled times and dates of tests, and indicate the materials, if any, you will be allowed to use while testing.
+Note: Do not leave form with instructor to be completed.
+It is the student’s responsibility to fill out and return this information to Disability Services.
+Scheduling exams with Disability Services are provided on a “first-come, first-served” basis.